 This is a child who considers Xiao Long Bao (pork dumplings dripping with gingery broth) and Gyoza (Japanese pan fried dumplings) as important to his survival as oxygen.
-A boy who has been known to inhale 23 har gau (prawn dumplings) in one sitting and still ask for more, thinks that momo (Nepalese dumplings) are pure magic and would probably bathe in a steaming bowl of wontons if given half the chance.
+A boy who has been known to inhale 23 har gau (prawn dumplings) in one sitting and still ask for more, thinks that momo (Nepalese dumplings) are a food group and would bathe in a steaming bowl of wontons if given half the chance.

 Steamed, fried or boiled I don’t think he’s ever met a dumpling he wouldn’t eat… by the bucketful.
-So when he asked me if we could make some Siu Mai (dim sim) together at home, I quickly acquiesced… in case he confused my bulging post-Christmas belly for one and devoured me.
+After our dumpling devouring adventures in Guangzhou, Raffles asked me if he could try making siu mai (dim sim) at home, I handed over the keys to the kitchen and let him at it.

-And the end result was so good that he reckons they are just about the tastiest he’s ever had… handy given this Siu Mai recipe knocks out about 36 of the buggers.
-Which Raffles devoured (minus a taster or two for the rest of us) in one sitting.
+Together we play around with different recipes and ingredients for the filling, adding a splash of this and a sprinkle of that until we came up with a winning formula.
+The end result is so good, Raffles reckons they are just about the tastiest he’s ever had… which is handy given this Siu Mai recipe knocks out about 36 of the buggers.
+Which Raffles devoured (minus a taster or two for the rest of us) in record time.

 - 400g fatty pork mince